imveryh4ppy/unsimply-decent/README.md

 This adds mods that boosts Minecraft performance bot rendering and minecraft simulations, and also add features like dynamic lights, faster server pinging, connected glass, and better-looking F3!

 # Why should i use this?
 This modpack uses lots of mods to make Minecraft have higher performance and have optifine-like features with some extra useful features!
+And most modpacks miss some good mods which this modpack aims for.

 # Downloads
 [<img src="readme-stuff/download-github.png" width="200" height="100" alt="GitHub Releases Download">](https://github.com/imveryh4ppy/unsimply-decent/releases/latest)